mattslay/GoFish/readme.md

 ## Release history

+**Ver 5.0.202** Released 2022-06-24
+* Made the setting of Desktop for the main GoFish form an option

 **Ver 5.0.201** Released 2022-05-19
 * Set Desktop to .T. for the main GoFish form so it can be moved outside the VFP window